wusinyee/Diabetic_retinopathy_detection_DL/FNL_RPT_Analysis_DL_DR_Detection.md

 # Deep Learning for Diabetic Retinopathy Detection

-This project analyzes and evaluates three variations of the EfficientNet-B4 architecture for automated diabetic retinopathy (DR) detection using the APTOS 2019 dataset (3,662 retinal images, 5 severity levels).
-The variations include a baseline transfer learning model, an attention-enhanced model, and an ensemble approach with weighted voting.
-The analysis integrates UMAP dimensionality reduction, DBSCAN clustering, and PCA to validate model performance and provide clinical interpretability.
-The attention-enhanced model achieved 92.3% accuracy with 1.2s inference time, while the complementary machine learning techniques offered insights into feature importance, data quality, and disease progression patterns.
+This study analyzes and evaluates three deep learning approaches for automated diabetic retinopathy (DR) detection: ResNet50 as a baseline, EfficientNet with transfer learning, and a custom CNN with attention mechanism.
+Using the APTOS 2019 dataset of 3,662 retinal images across five severity levels, we developed a clinically viable solution for automated DR screening.

 ## Table of Contents